hamidb80/mycouch/readme.md

 when isMainModule:
   run()
 ```
+[you have to import `tables` module wherever you define your entry procs]
 don't forget to call `run` proc in your code! it's starts the query server

 compile that file and config the query server [doc](https://docs.couchdb.org/en/3.1.1/config/query-servers.html#query-servers-definition)